opsmop/opsmop/docs/source/community.rst

 versus a github ticket, and more people will be able to help.

 What about feature requests?
 We don't track feature requests in GitHub because it is often viewed as mean-spirited to close them and sometimes opinions change, and closing something doesn't mean we might not want to do something later.
 Please feel free to talk about ideas on the :ref:`forum`, and start a new thread for any idea that you like!

 Next Steps
 ==========

-* ref:`development`
+* :ref:`development`